sreeise/graph-rs-sdk/examples/README.md

     ./examples/example_files

-The examples have various places where the response metadata from requests is stored in in JSON files to make it easier to use across multiple examples.
+The examples have various places where the response metadata from requests is stored in JSON files to make it easier to use across multiple examples.

-A good place to start is the rocket example: rocket_example.rs for authorization and access tokens.
+For using OAuth to get access tokens, a good place to start is the web server example: oauth_web_server.rs

 ### Using the Graph API